ltftf/srt-parser-2/README.md

 ## Why?

 Why this one special?
-There are plently SRT parser on npm:
+There are plenty of SRT parsers on npm:

 - [subtitles-parser](https://www.npmjs.com/package/subtitles-parser)
 - [subtitles-parser-vtt](https://www.npmjs.com/package/subtitles-parser-vtt)